sohanasz/sohanasz/README.md

 # 👋 Hi, I'm Sohan Chaudhari

-I'm an aspiring full-stack engineer passionate about building softwares, scalable APIs, and cloud-ready infrastructure.
+I'm an aspiring full-stack engineer passionate about building softwares, solving problems and learning and diving deep into technologies.

 ---